In this post, I review the Gilberto Oliva Reserva 550 cigar.

 - Construction: 27 points.
 The cigar was well constructed, albeit a bit too tightly rolled.
 It maintained its structural integrity throughout.
 The draw gave me a little bit of difficulty at times but only enough to knock off a few points.

 - Flavor: 32 points.
 I greatly enjoyed the Gilberto Oliva Reserva 550’s flavor.
 It was nothing extraordinary, but it was near perfect for the type of cigar that it is.
 This is how a light-to-medium-bodied cigar should taste.
 It will probably be the favorite of few people, but it’s nonetheless delicious.

 Final Grade: 92 / A-

 It’s an excellent cigar and a near perfect light to medium bodied smoke.
 Coincidently, this is the same rating Monthly Clubs gave it.

 Cigar of the Month Club

 If you’re interested and would like to use my referral link, I would appreciate it.
 If you decide to sign up, I’ll receive a commission at no cost to you.
 If you’d prefer not to use my link, however, I still recommend the club.
-Just type cigarmonthclub.com into your web browser to explore Monthly Clubs’ offerings.
+Just type to Monthly Clubs’ website to explore its offers.